MrBuddyCasino/ESP32_MP3_Decoder/README.md

 ## Running without the I2S DAC

-The ESP32 has a built-in 8-Bit DAC that we can use.
+If you don't have an I2S codec on hand, there are two options:
+- Built-In DAC (low quality)
+- PDM (high quality)

-Run `make menuconfig` and choose "DAC_BUILT_IN" in the "Audio" submenu.
+Run `make menuconfig` and choose one of them in the `Audio Output Mode` menu, then re-flash.
 You can now connect a speaker to ground and the pins 25 and 26 for the left and right channels.
-You should probably add a resistor to avoid overloading the pins.

-PDM mode is also supported, it should give better sound than the 8 bit DAC.

 ## Known Issues

-* AAC MP4 parser has a memory bug
-* Not all AAC streams playable
+* Some AAC streams may not be playable

 ## More Information